by Joseph Bird

 We will issue an update once the Federal Court rules on the motions to dismiss next month.
 We hope that the ultimate resolution in Allied will bring a sense of justice to the many who have been wronged.

 About the Author.
-Joseph Bird is our resident partner in Detroit and heads up our false claims / whistleblower practice.
-The case he filed against Allied has been adopted by HUD.
+Joseph Bird is our former resident partner in Detroit.
+The case we filed against Allied has been adopted by HUD.
 The government is pursuing both Allied and Hodge for $2.4 billion dollars.
 We believe our Allied case is the largest pending false claims case in the United States against a bank or lender.

 Not all cases are the size of Allied.
 If you have inside information about corruption or fraud resulting in harm to the government or taxpayers, you may have a false claims act case.
 Those laws allow whistleblowers to receive up to 30% of whatever the government collects.

 Whistleblowers fill an important role in reducing taxes and fighting fraud.
-If you believe you qualify for a cash award or simply want more information, contact attorney Anthony Dietz at (248) 789-5551 (direct).
+If you believe you qualify for a cash award or simply want more information, contact attorney Brian Mahany at or by phone at (direct).
 All inquiries are kept in strict confidence.

 Our Due Diligence blog also has many informative articles and stories.
 To search it, use the fraud tab or the search engine in the upper right hand corner.
-We have dozens of articles under the key word “false claims” or “whistleblower.”
+We have extensive coverage of the Allied matter and dozens of general articles under the key word “false claims” or “whistleblower.”
+We also have coverage of the Allied Mortgage verdict and subsequent imposition of punitive damages.